The 26 Golden Rules of Running

 Rule #1: Start Slow and Short

-The majority of running injuries are caused when runners get overly-ambitious and try to run faster and longer than their bodies have adapted to.
+The majority of running injuries occur when runners get overly ambitious and try toย run faster or longer than their bodies have adapted to.

 First comes form, then distance, then speed.

-This rule isn’t only for newbies: if you’re a returning to running after a break, try not to compare your efforts with your previous performance, and remember that your cardiovascular system is better adapted than your legs – which encourages you to keep going and end up getting injured!
+This rule isn’t just for newbies: if you’re returning to running after a break, try not to compare your efforts to your previous performance, and remember that your cardiovascular system is better adapted than your legs, which can encourage you to keep going and lead to injury.

 Related: Running Rules: The 13 Unspoken Rules + Proper Running Etiquette